NTUTLAB1321Robusta/Robusta/release/readme_en.txt

-¡± Copyright of Robusta is retained by Software System Lab of Department of Computer Science and Information Engineering at Taipei Tech. ¡±
+Copyright of Robusta is retained by Software System Lab of Department of Computer Science and Information Engineering at Taipei Tech.

-System Requirements¡G
+System Requirements:
 	Java SE Development Kit (JDK) 1.6 or newer.
 	Eclipse Classic 3.6 or newer.

-Contents Included¡G
+Contents Included:
-	Two HTML files under the ¡ulicenses¡v folder,
-	One jar file under the ¡udropins¡v folder,
-	One jar file under the ¡ulib¡v folder, and
-	Two README.txt.
+	|   artifacts.xml
+	|   content.xml
+	|   readme_en.txt
+	|   readme_zhTW.txt
+	|
+	+---licenses
+	|       epl-v10.html
+	|       notice.html
+	|
+	+---features
+	|       taipeitech.csie.robusta_1.6.8.jar
+	|
+	\---plugins
+			taipeitech.csie.robusta_1.6.8.jar

-How to install¡G
+How to install:
-	1. Save any unsaved work and close eclipse.
-	2. Copy and place the whole ¡udropins¡v folder into eclipse ¡uroot¡v folder.
-	3. Restart eclipse.
-	4. Click on ¡uProject¡v ¡÷ ¡uClean...¡v ¡÷ ¡uClean all projects¡v on the menu bar.
+	1. Click on "Help" -> "Install New Software..." -> "Add" -> "Local" -> Browse to the extracted folder of this plugin (the folder contain content.xml).
+	2. Continue to finish the installation wizard until finish.
-	5. To check if the installation succedded, click on ¡uHelp¡v ¡÷ ¡uAbout Eclipse¡v ¡÷ ¡uInstallation Details¡v ¡÷ ¡uPlug-ins¡v ,¡uRobusta¡v should appear under ¡uPlug-in¡v.
+	3. To check if the installation succedded, click on "Help" -> "About Eclipse" -> "Installation Details" -> "Installed software" tab -> "Robusta Exception Handling" should appear here.

-Use RL(Robustness Level) annotation¡G
+Use RL(Robustness Level) annotation:
-	1. Copy and place ¡untut.csie.robusta.agile.exception_1.0.0.jar¡v from the ¡ulib¡v folder of this package to the ¡ulib¡v folder of target project.
+	1. Copy and place "ntut.csie.robusta.agile.exception_1.0.0.jar" from the "lib" folder of this package to the "lib" folder of target project.
-	2. Right click on the target project and choose ¡uRefresh¡v .
+	2. Right click on the target project and choose "Refresh" .
-	3. Right click on the ¡untut.csie.robusta.agile.exception_1.0.0.jar¡v that is already in the project¡¦s ¡ulib¡v folder, then choose ¡uBuild Path¡v ¡÷ ¡uAdd to Build Path¡v .
+	3. Right click on the "ntut.csie.robusta.agile.exception_1.0.0.jar" that is already in the project's "lib" folder, then choose "Build Path" -> "Add to Build Path" .
 The project should now be able to recognize RL annotation.